How Much Does it Cost to Build a Website?

 The cost of a drag and drop website will not exceed $60 if the entire design, dragging and content is done in-house.

-26% of all websites developed across the world are powered by WordPress, their main advantage being that WP is highly flexible.
+26% of all websites developed across the world are powered by WordPress, their main advantage is that WP is highly flexible.

-- Website Hosting Cost – A hosting is from where your site can be accessed by users.
-The cost will range between $5 to thousands per month depending on the number of visitors.
-There are three types of hosting shared, VPS and dedicated and each costs differently.
+- Website Hosting Cost: A hosting is from where your site can be accessed by users.
+The cost will range from $5 to thousands per month depending on the number of visitors.
+There are three types of hosting shared, VPS and dedicated and each cost differently.

 A designer will charge $30 to $80 dollar per hour.

 - WP Plug-ins: Depending on the need Plug-ins are either bought at upfront payment or monthly subscription.